eclipse-ditto/ditto/deployment/helm/ditto/README.md

 [HOCON documentation](https://github.com/lightbend/config/blob/main/HOCON.md#conventional-override-by-system-properties),
 which is the configuration format Ditto uses.

-E.g. if you want to would like to adjust the `journal-collection` name which the `things` service uses to write its journal entries to MongoDB (which can be found [here](https://github.com/eclipse-ditto/ditto/blob/33a38bc04b47d0167ba0e99fe76d96a54aa3d162/things/service/src/main/resources/things.conf#L268)), simply configure:
+E.g. if you want to adjust the `journal-collection` name which the `things` service uses to write its journal entries to MongoDB (which can be found [here](https://github.com/eclipse-ditto/ditto/blob/33a38bc04b47d0167ba0e99fe76d96a54aa3d162/things/service/src/main/resources/things.conf#L268)), simply configure: